-But if you are a beginner I definitely recommend it and if you have trouble getting off lifts this is the time when stomp pads provide the most value.
+But if you are a beginner, I definitely recommend it.
+If you have trouble getting off the lift, then this is the time when stomp pads provide the most value.

 How to Install Your Stomp Pad

-Once you’ve decided if you want to install a stomp pad and you’ve chosen the type you want, then it’s time to get to installing it.
+If you’ve decided that you want to install a stomp pad, and you’ve chosen the type you want, then it’s time to get to installing it.

 First let’s take a look at the best position for your stomp pad.